 Taxi (Airport to City Center) 600 CZK

 Travelling by city transport is only possible with a valid ticket.
 Passengers have to obtain their tickets before boarding the vehicle or entering the metro system.
 The ticket is valid only if marked in the validation appliance.
-Tickets can be bought at selected metro stations or in Public transport information centres, hotels, at newsstands, travel bureaus, department stores, etc. Tickets can also be also bought from the slot machines located at metro stations or near some stops of surface transport.
-Ticket costs 32 CZK (transfer ticket for multiple uses/long ride) and allows you to travel on buses, the metro and trams for up to 90 minutes.
+Tickets can be bought at selected metro stations or in Public transport information centres, hotels, newsstands, travel bureaus, department stores, etc. Tickets can also be bought from the slot machines located at metro stations or near some surface transport stops.
+The ticket costs 32 CZK (transfer ticket for multiple uses/long ride) and allows you to travel on buses, the metro and trams for up to 90 minutes.
 You may change trams, buses and the metro as often as you like.
 You can also buy a 24-hour ticket for 110 CZK and a three-day ticket for 310 CZK.
-The metro operates from 5am to midnight.
+The metro operates from 5 am to midnight.
 At night there are night trams and buses.
-The validity of tickets can be checked by the ticket inspectors of Dopravní podnik at any time during travel or within the metro system.
-If you do not have a valid ticket you may be asked to pay a penalty of up to 950 CZK.
+The ticket inspectors of Dopravní podnik can check the validity of tickets during travel or within the metro system.
+If you do not have a valid ticket, you may be asked to pay a penalty of up to 950 CZK.

 – children up to six years of age

 – citizens of the Czech Republic and foreigners with a residential permit over 70